Skip to main content

 Preventive Controls: Your First Defense

-• Sanitation (SSOPs): Detailed, validated, and consistently executed cleaning procedures are essential.
+• Sanitation (SSOPs): Validated, consistently executed cleaning procedures.

-• Hygienic Zoning: Separate raw and RTE areas with clear traffic patterns for people, equipment, and materials.
+• Hygienic Zoning: Separate raw and RTE areas with clear traffic patterns.

-• Environmental Monitoring (EMP): Regular swabbing of surfaces helps detect and eliminate pathogens early.
+• Environmental Monitoring (EMP): Regular swabbing to detect pathogens early.

-• Temperature Control: Strict temperature management in storage, processing, and transport inhibits bacterial growth.
+• Temperature Control: Strict management in storage, processing, and transport.

-• Supplier Verification: Require Certificates of Analysis (COAs) and conduct audits to ensure supplier compliance.
+• Supplier Verification: Require COAs and conduct audits to ensure compliance.

 People and Processes: The Human Factor